keptn/keptn.github.io/content/docs/0.8.x/quality_gates/get_started/index.md

 ## Step 1: Create project and service

 * To create the Keptn project (e.g., `easyBooking`), use the [keptn create project](../../reference/cli/commands/keptn_create_project/) CLI command.
-Here the Shipyard file is needed, which desclares the stages.
+Here the Shipyard file is needed, which declares the stages.

 * To create the Keptn service (e.g., `booking`), use the [keptn create service](../../reference/cli/commands/keptn_create_service/) CLI command.